helloman37/coolshitbro/README.md

 This process is less than painful, and a lot painless than the origional method I wanted to use.
 Everything is preselected to make this a smooth process.
 This will NOT be done for you.

+Note: This should work on any rooted android device.
+We will be working with Switchroot, Nintendo Switch Android.

 I have added the current Tivimate APK just incase they find this out, and rig it more.
 I have made Auto Update to be disabled.
 DO NOT update the app.

 Sometimes to learn, is to do it yourselves.
 I will however build a guide for you.
 That is below: